iamvijaydev/valdat/README.md

 ```

 ## oneOf (enum)
+Checks if the value of the key in `data` exactly matches one the provided enums values
 ```javascript
 const schema = {
     sex: valdat.oneOf(['Male', 'Female', 'Other'])
 };
 ```

 ## oneOfType (enum)
+Checks if the value of the key in `data` exactly matches one the provided enums types
 ```javascript
 const schema = {
     nationality: valdat.oneOfType([